-Coleslaw is tangy, delicious, and easy to make with the absolute best creamy (and homemade) dressing!
+This Coleslaw Recipe is tangy, delicious, and easy to make with the absolute best creamy (and homemade) dressing!

-Coleslaw in a large serving bowl, fully dressed and ready for enjoyment.
+Coleslaw recipe in a large serving bowl, fully dressed and ready to enjoy.

-The dressing is where it really shines, though.
-Instead of just mayo, sour cream and vinegar are used, along with a few special ingredients, to create a creamy, tasty dressing that takes this coleslaw to the next level.
-It’s a fresh, yummy side dish made to impress.
+After plenty of testing, the balance finally clicked.
+The dressing is where it really shines.
+Instead of just mayo, I combine sour cream and vinegar with a few extra ingredients to create a creamy, flavorful dressing that takes this coleslaw to the next level.
+It’s fresh, crisp, and the kind of side dish I bring to BBQs or pile onto sandwiches every chance I get.

 Apples being thinly sliced and cut into matchsticks, dressing being prepared, and ingredients mixed together for the coleslaw recipe.

-• Celery Seed: Use a pinch of celery salt instead.
+Celery seedA pinch of celery salt can be used instead

-Red and green cabbage being quartered and thinly sliced for a recipe, with the addition of matchstick apple slices.
+Red and green cabbage and apples being quartered and thinly sliced for this coleslaw recipe.

 Finished dressing being poured over other ingredients and everything being thoroughly mixed together.